-There’s so much to remember and think about during pregnancy, which is why Dr. Das provides valuable and compassionate medical care for women through every stage of pregnancy at Advanced OB/GYNE Associates in Hoffman Estates, Illinois.
+There’s so much to remember and think about during pregnancy, which is why Dr. Das provides valuable and compassionate medical care for women through every stage of pregnancy at Advanced OB/GYNE Associates in Hoffman Estates and Arlington Heights, Illinois.
 Dr. Das is here to help you, from comprehensive testing that includes on-site ultrasounds to checkups each trimester, ensuring your pregnancy and delivery go smoothly.
 If you’re in Chicagoland, call or book your prenatal care appointment online today.

 Prenatal care is important for the health of both you and your baby.
 Dr. Das offers a range of obstetrical services to guide you in your pregnancy, from preconception planning to medical care after your baby is born.